 This refrigerator defrost thermostat will cut out at 55 degrees Fahrenheit and kick back in when the temperature drops to 20 degrees Fahrenheit.
 This thermostat controls the defros...

 This door shelf end cap set contains two white end caps.
 Each end cap can be used as either the right or the left side.
 These end caps also come with adhesive strips and an instructions sheet.

 The timer will shut off the cooling system of the refrigerator and the defrost heater will turn on.

-This freezer door gasket is white, made of rubber and is used to seal the freezer door when closed.
+This door gasket is used to seal the freezer door when closed.